PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/git_understanding.md

   - Over-generalization: Uses broad terms like "fix" or "update" without context.
   - Lack of action: Fails to convey what the commit accomplishes.

+3. How does a clear commit message help in team collaboration?

+- Quick understanding: Team members can immediately know what a commit does without digging into the code
+- Efficient code reviews: Reviewers can focus on the purpose of changes rather than figuring out what was modified.
+- Easier debugging: When issues arise, clear messages make it faster to locate relevant changes.
+- Improved documentation: Serves as a readable project history, helping new team members understand the evolution of the codebase.
+- Better coordination: Makes merging, branching, and collaboration smoother, especially in larger teams.

+4. How can poor commit messages cause issues later?

+- Confusion: Team members may not understand why changes were made.
+- Slower debugging: It’s harder to trace bugs or regressions if commits are vague.
+- Inefficient reviews: Code reviewers spend more time figuring out the purpose of a commit.
+- Poor project history: Makes onboarding new developers and maintaining the project more difficult.
+- Merge conflicts: Ambiguous messages may lead to repeated work or incorrect merges.

+Commit Excercise:
 1. A vague commit message
 2. An overly detailed commit message.
 3. A well-structured commit message.

+📌 Creating & Reviewing Pull Requests

+1. Research what a Pull Request (PR) is and why it’s used.

+- A Pull Request (PR) is a feature used in version control systems like GitHub, GitLab, or Bitbucket that allows developers to propose changes to a codebase and request that those changes be reviewed and merged into another branch (usually the main or master branch).
+For the purpose of answering this question we are specifically refering to the GitHub Pull Request.

+- Why Pull Requests are used:
+  - Code review: PRs allow team members to review code for quality, bugs, or style issues before it’s merged.
+  - Collaboration: Multiple developers can discuss and suggest improvements directly within the PR.
+  - Version control safety: PRs prevent unreviewed code from being merged directly into main branches, reducing the risk of breaking the project.
+  - Documentation: Each PR creates a record of what was changed, why, and by whom, which is useful for future reference.
+  - Testing and validation: Many workflows integrate automated tests that run when a PR is created, ensuring code meets quality standards.
+- In short, PRs are a formal, collaborative way to propose, review, and merge code safely and transparently.